-When it comes to reserve accounts and budgeting for common interest communities (condominium communities or single family homeowner associations) we often encounter a belief that because something has been done a certain way, with no negative impact in the community, that it must be the best way to handle the budgeting.
+When it comes to reserve accounts and budgeting for common interest communities (condominium communities or single-family homeowner associations) we often encounter a belief that because something has been done a certain way, with no negative impact in the community, that it must be the best way to handle the budgeting.
 This is especially correct when we are discussing matters related to the reserve account and the allocation rate (how much is being deposited annually) over the life of a community.
 I am going to touch on how the majority can be incorrect in their logic and in their decision-making related to the budgeting for these common area projects.
-Let’s start with a real life example I encountered.
+Let’s start with a real-life example I encountered.

 We were contacted by a Board Member of a condominium association who had concerns regarding the adequacy of their reserve account.
 There were some “new business” discussions in the community about the roofs needing replacement in the near future.
-There had been some recent leaks that were repaired and the Vendor suggested a roof replacement due to numerous areas of concern during their inspection of the roof.
+There had been some recent leaks that were repaired, and the Vendor suggested a roof replacement due to numerous areas of concern during their inspection of the roof.
 They were provided a bid for this replacement and the costs was much higher than the amount in the reserve account, in fact there would be an immediate need for a special assessment on all the owners to pay for these roofs which were 24 years old.

 “But we’ve done it this way for almost 20 years.”

-At this Board meeting one of the first comments one of the Board members make is that they feel past Boards have been diligent in adequately budgeting for reserves and they have been doing it this way for at least 20 years.
+At the Board meeting one of the first comments one of the Board members made was that they feel past Boards have been diligent in adequately budgeting for reserves and they have been doing it this way for at least 20 years.
 How can I come in and make recommendations that are so dramatically different from their past experiences and budgets which they have perceived as serving the community so well while also keeping dues low?
 This is not going to be easy for some of them to accept but I had to tell them that the past Boards have been underfunding the reserve account – a tough pill to swallow.
 If the past Boards really wanted to adequately budget for project costs - The Majority Was Wrong.
 Ouch, that is not an easy message to deliver but it’s one I have, unfortunately, become accustom to giving.
-Now let’s dig into how this could have occurred – over two decades of budgeting decisions made and now I am saying it was not accurate that whole time.
+Now let’s dig into how this could have occurred – over two decades of budgeting decisions made and now I am saying it was not accurate the whole time.